 GDPR (Data Protection Regulations) have now come into force, and obviously we are required to hold information on our tenants, and landlords, to allow us to carry out our contracted duties.
 To meet our responsibilities under this legislation we have registered with the ICO (Information Commissioners Office), and are prepared for this new bureaucracy.
 An example of what is required under these rules includes deleting information which is no longer required, but apparently we have to keep a list of what has been deleted!!

 Other on-going upgrades include changes to Fire, and Gas Safety Certification, and Legionella Risk Assessments.
 New qualification requirements under Propertymark, the training arm of ARLA and the NAEA are now in force, as are new reporting practices and requirements from the HMRC for both Non-Resident, and UK Resident Landlords.
+We can also deal with unoccupied property insurance when needed if your property is empty.

 We have encountered the normal variety of unusual issues this year, including happy and sad outcomes.
 Last summer, a property under our management sadly suffered a catastrophic fire which destroyed the property, and badly damaged the neighbouring house.
 All of the safety features were in place and although they did not save the house, they alerted the tenant and neighbours who all escaped without injury.
 (We believe the blaze may have been caused by a mobile telephone charger!)
 The properties were rebuilt, the landlord receiving rental income throughout the process, and on completion the property was successfully sold.
 Without the correct insurance this could have been a very different story.
 A precis of the landlord’s testimonial is below